dequelabs/axe-core/doc/API.md

 ###### Options Parameter Examples

-1. Run all Rules for an Accessibility Standard
+1. Run all Rules for an accessibility standard

 	There are certain standards defined that can be used to select a set of rules to be run.
 The defined standards and tag string are defined as follows: